openfaas/faas-cli/README.md

 For Docker Swarm use the `--send-registry-auth` flag or its shorthand `-a` which will look up your registry credentials in your local credentials store and then transmit them over the wire to the deploy command on the API Gateway.
 Make sure HTTPS/TLS is enabled before attempting this.

+### Use faas-cli in CI environments

+If you're running faas-cli in a CI environment like [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions/reference/environment-variables#default-environment-variables), [CircleCI](https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables), or [Travis](https://docs.travis-ci.com/user/environment-variables/#default-environment-variables), chances are you get the env var `CI` set to true.

+If the `CI` env var is set to `true` or `1`, faas-cli change the location of the OpenFaaS config from the default `~/.openfaas/config.yml` to `.openfaas/config.yml` with elevated permissions for the `config.yml` and the shrinkwrapped `build` dir (if there is one).

+This is really useful when running faas-cli as a container image.
+The recommended image type to use in a CI environment is the root variant, tagged with `-root` suffix.
+CI environments like Github Actions require you to use Docker images having a root user.
+Learn more about it [here](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/dockerfile-support-for-github-actions#user).

 ### Use a YAML stack file

 Read the [YAML reference guide in the OpenFaaS docs](https://docs.openfaas.com/reference/yaml/).